504 Plan vs. IEP in Arizona: Which One Does Your Child Actually Need?

 Common Arizona Scenarios

-ADHD: ADHD typically qualifies for a 504 under the "Other Health Impairment" category without a full IDEA evaluation.
-However, if the ADHD significantly impairs academic performance, an IEP under Other Health Impairment (OHI) may be more appropriate — it delivers specially designed instruction, not just extra time on tests.
+ADHD: ADHD may qualify for a 504 when it substantially limits a major life activity; "Other Health Impairment" is an IDEA category, not a Section 504 category.
+If ADHD adversely affects educational performance and the child requires specially designed instruction, an IEP under Other Health Impairment (OHI) may be appropriate.
 Arizona's SLD identification rate (40%, above the national average of 33%) means many children with ADHD also have co-occurring learning disabilities that show up in a formal evaluation.

 Anxiety: Mild to moderate anxiety that affects school performance is typically addressed through a 504.
 Severe anxiety that effectively prevents a child from accessing education — school refusal, panic attacks requiring removal from classrooms — may warrant an IEP under Emotional Disturbance or Other Health Impairment.
 Arizona school psychologists vary widely in how they approach this distinction.

 Dyslexia: Arizona's Empowerment Scholarship Account (ESA) program has drawn many families with dyslexic children to private providers.
-Those who stay in public schools should know that dyslexia qualifies as a Specific Learning Disability under IDEA.
-Arizona's SLD identification rate is elevated — the district has the resources and legal obligation to evaluate properly.
-A 504 is not adequate if your child needs specialized reading instruction (like Orton-Gillingham or Wilson Reading).
+Those who stay in public schools should know that dyslexia may qualify as a Specific Learning Disability under IDEA when it adversely affects educational performance and the child requires specially designed instruction.
+Arizona's SLD identification rate is elevated — the district has the legal obligation to evaluate properly.
+A 504 may not be adequate if your child needs specialized reading instruction (like Orton-Gillingham or Wilson Reading).

 Free Download